Degeneration of endomorphisms of the complex projective space in the hybrid space: Introduction

 \section{Introduction}

-This paper is the first of a series in which we analyze degenerations of complex dynamical systems.
-Inspired by the recent work of S. Boucksom and M. Jonsson~\cite{boucksom-jonsson} we aim here at describing the limit of the equilibrium measures of a meromorphic family of endomorphisms of the projective space.
+The main focus of this paper is to analyze degenerations of complex dynamical systems.
+Inspired by the recent work of S. Boucksom and M. Jonsson~\cite{boucksom-jonsson} we aim more precisely at describing the limit of the equilibrium measures of a meromorphic family of endomorphisms of the projective space.